 Figure 5.
-Per basin Nash-Sutcliffe Efficiency (NSE) for (a) M1: meteorology-only model, (b) M3: no surface water (SW), with catchment characteristics (CC), (c) M2: surface water but no catchment characteristics, (d) M4: surface water and catchment characteristics, (e) change from adding surface water, and (f) change from adding surface water with catchment characteristics.
+Per basin Nash-Sutcliffe Efficiency (NSE) for (a) the meteorology-only model (MET), (b) no surface water (SW), with catchment characteristics (CC) (MET+CC), (c) surface water but no catchment characteristics (MET+SW), (d) surface water and catchment characteristics (ALL), (e) change from adding surface water, and (f) change from adding surface water with catchment characteristics.

 Table 3.
-Relative model (M) performance by ecoregion.
+Relative model performance by ecoregion.
 In the columns indicating the percent of watersheds showing improvement, the percent of watersheds with improvements of >5% is shown in parentheses.
 Ecoregions with improvement in ≥50% of their watersheds are in bold.
 Flow metrics where ecoregions show improvement with the addition of surface water are also in bold.
-NSE: Nash-Sutcliffe Efficiency, MPE: mean percent error, PPR: Prairie Pothole Region
+MET: meteorology, SW: surface water, CC: catchment characteristics, NSE: Nash-Sutcliffe Efficiency, MPE: mean percent error, PPR: Prairie Pothole Region